luslab/oz-bulk-rnaseq/H. Differential Expression.md

 2.  _Between-sample_  comparisons: compare the expression of a gene between experimental conditions aka pairwise comparison e.g. has the gene expression for gene A  changed across different experimental conditions? if yes, then differentially expressed (DE).

 ## Goals of DE analysis
-The 2 tasks of DGE are to:
+The 2 tasks of DE are to:
 1. Estimate the magnitude **fold change** of differential expression in read counts between different conditions, accounting for differences in sequencing depth & variability
 2. Estimate the **significance** of the difference, accounting for multiple testing